spider-linux/spiderlinux/README.md

 efficiency and functionality.
 The goal is to have a minimal base system unto which the user can turn into whatever they desire using a powerful yet simple package manager/management system.
-I started the project because I wanted the best of both worlds when it came to package management, binary/source-based, but in a more convenient manner.
+I started the project because I wanted the best of both worlds when it came to package management, pre-compiled binary/source-based, but in a more convenient manner.

-I had used many distributions before now and I came to the realisation that they all have 1 flaw (probably purposefully done) which is that they're either a binary-based distribution or a source-based distribution.
+I had used many distributions before now and I came to the realisation that they all have 1 flaw (probably purposefully done) which is that they're either a pre-compiled binary-based distribution or a source-based distribution.
 Sure they have ways to install packages of the other paradigm if binaries, or what have you, don't exist but there isn't a native 1:1 solution or a middle ground.